RattleyCooper/spriteanimations/README.md

   runAnimation
 )

+# Create our player
 var player = Player(x: 50, y: 50, sprite: playerSprite)

-var delta: float32
+# Add our player sprite to the renderer,

-# Create a renderer, which handles drawing/ysorting/zindex
+# which will handle drawing/ysorting/zindex
 var renderer = newRenderer(playerSprite)

+# renderer.ysorted = false  if no ysorting

 # The sprite's callback function for updating
 # the sprite's current animation frame.
+# You can use any method you want, but calling
+# Sprite.update() will move the animation to
+# the next frame.
 animationClock.run playerSprite.every(1) do(sp: var Sprite):
   sp.update()